 1. Invest in the Customer, Not Just the Product

-What stood out to me most was the emphasis on customer focus.
+What stood out most was the emphasis on customer focus.
 Small companies and large companies alike were focused on better serving their customers utilizing the new technologies available.
 With this customer-first mindset, organizations are investing not just in their products, but in product validation and finding ways to better create their products to cater to customer needs.

 2. Disruption Varies from Business to Business